-Cash held by others represents cash held by IMG Tickets, a division of International Players Championships, Inc. (IMGT), a full service ticket sales center, on Share Our Strength's behalf.
-IMGT has no rights to this cash.
-IMGT provides its ticketing and related services to Share Our Strength's New York City Wine and Food Festival (NYCWFF).
-IMGT receives and holds the proceeds from ticket sales for the event and then remits settlement payments on a regular twice monthly schedule to Share Our Strength following determination of any deductions for processing fees.
+Cash held by others represents cash held by SquadUP, a full service ticket sales center, on Share Our Strength's behalf.
+SquadUp has no rights to this cash.
+SquadUp provides its ticketing and related services to Share Our Strength's New York City Wine and Food Festival (NYCWFF).
+SquadUp receives and holds the proceeds from ticket sales for the event and then remits settlement payments on a regular twice-monthly schedule to Share Our Strength, following determination of any deductions for processing fees.